 2023 to 2024

-In July 2023, I released the first private alpha of Fluxer to a few dozen initial testers.
-Since then, I've iterated on the tech stack many times before settling on what I'm running today.
+In July 2023, I released the first private alpha of Fluxer to a few dozen testers.
+Since then, I've iterated on the tech stack many times before settling on what I run today.

 The current stack is heavily inspired by Discord and, to some extent, WhatsApp.
-It leans on battle-tested technologies like Cassandra (though self-hosters can use Postgres instead) and Erlang/OTP.
-I did try simpler alternatives because I wanted less complexity, but I kept running into the same problem: I'd end up reinventing the wheel for problems that proven technologies already solve well.
+It uses boring, proven pieces for realtime delivery, internal messaging, fast shared state, and durable persistence.
+I did try simpler alternatives because I wanted less complexity, but I kept reinventing the wheel for problems that proven technologies already solve well.

-My degree programme also emphasises applying and demonstrating knowledge in practice through projects.
+My degree programme also emphasises applying knowledge in practice.
 In spring 2024, I joined a project course where we delivered an internal tool for Giesecke+Devrient, an international security technology company.

 2025

-As more people used it, Discord kept changing the process and eventually imposed arbitrary limits, including blocking deletion of your own DM messages through this route because you can still delete them manually, limiting it to only left servers & groups.
+As more people used it, Discord kept changing the process and eventually restricted it, including blocking deletion of your own DM messages through this route because you can still delete those manually.
+The route now only works for servers and groups you have left.

 In spring 2025, I reported a security vulnerability to Discord that could have enabled unauthorised destructive actions against critical user-owned data without proper authentication, and I was awarded $2,000.
 Later that summer, I registered Fluxer Platform AB, a Swedish limited liability company, which required a minimum deposit of $2,000.

-After nearing completion of most of my university courses and spending the entire summer of 2025 partnering up with a fellow student to complete our bachelor thesis (on behalf of the supportive and welcoming Intelligent Heart Technology Lab at KTH), our thesis was finally published in September 2025.
+By summer 2025, I had finished most of my university courses and spent the summer writing my bachelor's thesis with a fellow student for the supportive and welcoming Intelligent Heart Technology Lab at KTH.
+The thesis was published in September 2025.

 Between September and December 2025, I worked day and night to make Fluxer ready for public release.
 Getting the architecture, feature set, and web client ready for real users by myself was the hardest work I had done.

-On 25 October, I launched the first public beta because I needed revenue to keep going.
-A handful of early testers bought Visionary at $299 each, and I kept working towards feature completion.
+On 25 October 2025, I opened the first private beta because I needed funding to keep going.
+It was a small group of around 30 testers who could invite people they knew, and a handful bought Visionary at $299 each while I worked towards feature completion.

 2026

 There was effectively no marketing.
-Then a Bluesky post after Discord's IPO plans leaked started to travel further than expected, and Discord's age-verification announcement on 9 February 2026 changed the scale of the project overnight.
-Fluxer grew to about 195,000 users, with a peak of around 11,000 concurrent connections, while still running on one main server and with one full-time engineer.
+Then a Bluesky post after Discord's IPO plans leaked travelled further than expected, and Discord's age-verification announcement on 9 February 2026 changed the scale of the project overnight.
+Fluxer grew to about 195,000 users, with a peak of around 11,000 concurrent connections, while the hosted setup was still built for a much smaller load and I was the only full-time engineer.
+In a real sense, 9 February 2026 is Fluxer's true birthday.

-After Discord's age-verification announcement, Visionary sold out quickly: we sold around 1,000 copies at $299 each before pausing sales.
+After Discord's age-verification announcement, Visionary sold out quickly: around 1,000 copies at $299 each before we paused sales.
 Visionaries are recognised in-app with a numbered badge that shows how early they supported Fluxer.

-Fluxer prioritises a familiar UX and the features people expect from modern community chat.
-It already does more than existing alternatives in many areas, and the usability is close to the classic Discord experience.
+Fluxer feels familiar and has the features people expect from modern community chat.
+In a lot of areas it already does more than the other open source options, and it feels close to classic Discord.

-The team is still tiny, but Fluxer is no longer just me trying to keep everything standing up alone.
-The goal remains the same: free and open source software under the AGPLv3, self-hosting without licence-key checks, and a hosted instance that answers to users.
+The team is still tiny, but Fluxer is no longer just me keeping everything standing up alone.
+The goal remains the same: free and open source software under the AGPLv3, self-hosting without licence-key checks, and a hosted instance whose job is to serve users and fund the open source work.

-You can support Fluxer through Plutonium, a custom donation, or future issues and PRs in the GitHub repo once the production work has been cleaned up for publication.
+You can support Fluxer through Plutonium, a custom donation, or future issues and PRs in the GitHub repo once the growth-spike cleanup is published and regular open development resumes.
+That support goes into infrastructure, documentation, code review, and the work needed to keep both Fluxer.app and the self-hosted release moving.

 Fluxer's backend (hello Mike!)

-Discord's backend scaling work has been well documented, and the engineering team have been unusually open about how they build and operate it.
-Their posts have been a major reference point for me.
+Discord's backend scaling work is unusually well documented, and their engineering posts have been a major reference point for me.
 Start here:

 What the backend looks like now

 At launch, I described Fluxer as mostly TypeScript with a bit of Erlang.
-That was accurate enough then.
-The hosted Fluxer.app runtime is now a small set of services with clearer jobs.
-I am leaving out the public website and operations tooling here, since this section is about the chat product itself.
+That was accurate at the time.
+Today Fluxer.app is a small set of services, because different parts of the app need different constraints.
+I'm leaving out the public website and operations tooling here, since this section is about the chat app itself.

-The API and Gateway both own different parts of the system, so they call each other often.
-The API is the authority for account, permission, billing, and product data.
+The API and the Gateway own different halves of the system and call each other constantly.
+The API is the authority for accounts, permissions, billing, and app data.
 The Gateway is the authority for live sessions, routing, presence, and real-time delivery.

-At launch, the Electron desktop app will support connecting to custom backends through in-app account switching.
-That means you can run your own instance and use it from the regular desktop client without waiting for full federation.
+At launch, the Electron desktop app will support connecting to custom backends through in-app account switching, so you can run your own instance and use it from the regular desktop client without waiting for full federation.

 Why choose Erlang/OTP?

-The Erlang runtime system is designed for distributed, fault-tolerant, soft real-time, highly available, non-stop applications, with the ability to use hot swapping to change code without stopping the system.
+The Erlang runtime system is designed for distributed, fault-tolerant, soft real-time, highly available, non-stop applications, with hot swapping to change code without stopping the system.

-It was originally developed as proprietary software at Ericsson, a Swedish telecom company, by Joe Armstrong (who wrote his PhD thesis at my university, KTH Royal Institute of Technology, in the year I was born), Robert Virding, and Mike Williams in 1986.
-It was released as FOSS in 1998, and is maintained by the OTP unit at Ericsson.
+It was originally developed as proprietary software at Ericsson, a Swedish telecom company, by Joe Armstrong (who wrote his PhD thesis at my university, KTH, in the year I was born), Robert Virding, and Mike Williams in 1986.
+It was released as open source in 1998 and is maintained by the OTP unit at Ericsson.

 I tried several real-time architectures before accepting this rule: